LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/bonus-mission.rst

    #.
 Checkout a new branch called ``color-update``.
    #.
 Change the Background color.
    #. ``commit`` and ``push`` up your changes.
    #.
 Create a pull request.
-You will receive a message that you are not able to merge this branch into main, and that is okay.
+You will receive a message that you are not able to merge this branch into ``main``, and that is okay.
       There are merge conflicts, but Pilot will be handling them at this point.

 Resolving Merge Conflicts